mahes-a/Fabric-Ingestion/README.md

       <img width="254" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/ab4a450d-320a-4de1-9f11-f819dea4c2e8">

-## Using a Dataflow Gen2 to Ingest data
+## Approach 1: Using a Dataflow Gen2 to Ingest data

 - Navigate to the Lakehouse created from your workspace and click "Get Data"-> "New Dataflow Gen2"